EGimenoS/dailyjourneyapi/README.md

 Once you get your key, set it as an ENV variable.
 You can use for instance the figaro gem bundled with this project gemfile, run `bundle exec figaro install` to generate an `application.yml` file and add a new key with a here_maps_api_key and the value of your new key.

+If you prefer to use a different provider than Here, add your own adapter to the Adapter module.

 ### Seeding the database.

-To generate seed data the Faker gem along with Geocoder is used.
+To generate consistent seed data the Faker gem along with Geocoder is used.
 You can directly run `rails db:seed` to seed the data or modify the file `./db/seeds.rb` to adjust the seed configuration.

 ## Endpoints